veib6247/sal-bot/README.md

 ## How to Use

 - Clone this repo to your machine or download the ZIP
+- Create the screenshots folder, this is mainly used for snap shotting from the browser
 - Create a `.env` file and add the following variables:
   - `EMAIL` - This is the email you use to login to
   - `PASSWORD` - Your Salarium password